 Proven Operations Manager

-A highly motivated, experienced professional with skills in marketing, e-commerce, relationship-building, promotion and management.
+A highly motivated, experienced professional with skills in marketing, e-commerce, relationship-building, promotion, and management.

 - Choose the most appropriate format.
-Depending on the church job for which you're applying, you will need to choose either a chronological or a functional format.
+Depending on the church or ministry job for which you're applying, you will need to choose either a chronological or a functional format.
 A chronological resume is an arrangement of your qualifying experiences and training listed in reverse chronological order.
 A chronological format is most effective when you are applying for a position that is similar or directly related to work you have done previously.

 A functional resume highlights your skills and lists your qualifications in their order of importance regardless of the time of occurrence.
 In a functional resume, you make use of the skills and duties from all of your work history (paid and/or volunteer), education and leisure activities which relate to and qualify you for the job objective.
 Use the functional format if you plan a career transition, or if you do not have specific work experience related to the job you want.